-This course is designed to provide the student an extensive understanding of human physiology from the cellular to theorgan and body systems level with a focus on the mechanisms of normal organ function and the consequences of malfunction of the nervous, cardiovascular, respiratory, renal and digestive systems along with temperature regulation.
+This course is designed to provide the student an extensive understanding of human physiology from the cellular to the organ and body systems level with a focus on the mechanisms of normal organ function and the consequences of malfunction of the nervous, cardiovascular, respiratory, renal and digestive systems along with temperature regulation.
 Clinical examples that illustrate the consequences of malfunction are used to emphasize, by comparison, normal physiology.

+Credit: 4 semester hours

+Course Director: Irrum Niazi

-Credit: 4 semester hours Course Director: Ramachandr Reddy Course Offered: Fall 1, Terms 2, 3
+Course Offered: Fall 1, Terms 2, 3

-Human Physiology II (HPPHY-62222)
+Human Physiology II (HPPHY-61222)

 This course is designed to provide an extensive understanding of human physiology from the cellular to the organ and body systems level with a major emphasis on the mechanisms of normal organ function and the consequences of malfunction of the endocrine and reproductive systems along with energy and metabolism, bone, and the physiology of normal pregnancy.
-Clinical examples that illustrate the consequences of malfunction are used to emphasize, by comparison, normal physiology Credit: 2 semester hours
+Clinical examples that illustrate the consequences of malfunction are used to emphasize, by comparison, normal physiology

+Credit: 1 semester hour

+Course Director: Irrum Niazi

-Course Director: Ramachandr Reddy Course Offered: Spring 1, Term 1
+Course Offered: Spring 1, Term 1